Greenland ice melting past 'tipping point': study

 While researchers are in agreement that the Greenland ice melt is worrying, not all agree that it has reached a 'tipping point'.

-"We don't know how much greenhouse gas concentrations will rise," Ruth Mottram, a climatologist at Denmark's Meteorological Institute told AFP.
+"We don't know how much greenhouse gas concentrations will rise," Mottram said.

-The UN's IPCC climate science advisory panel said in 2013 that it expected sea levels to rise by 60 centimetres by the end of the century.
+The UN's IPCC climate science advisory panel said in 2013 it expected sea levels to rise 60 centimetres by the end of the century.